mayaanne/foundations/sprint-5/js-minesweeper.md

 You should go into this knowing that the way to win a game of Minesweeper is to have correctly marked all of the mines and uncovered every other cell.

 Remember event handlers?
-You defined some of them in Sprint 5.
-In startGame, use document.addEventListener to call checkForWin every time the left mouse button is clicked.
+You used some of them in Sprint 3.
+In startGame, we're going to use document.addEventListener to call checkForWin every time the left mouse button is clicked.

 When you've done that, add another one that calls checkForWin when the right mouse button is clicked.

+>Resource

 Remember, a player can win either by clearing the last hidden cell, or marking the last mine.